rtCamp/login-with-google/docs/NOTES_SLACK.md

    the token and save.
 You can set `WP_GOOGLE_LOGIN_SLACK_BOT_TOKEN` in `wp-config.php` instead; WordPress settings will not store the token in that case.
-5. Select the recipient types, enable notifications, and save.
-Send a test DM to confirm the bot can reach your Slack account.
+5. Select the recipient types, enable notifications, and choose a WordPress administrator to contact about incorrect Slack mappings.
+Save, then send a test DM to confirm the bot can reach your Slack account.

 No incoming webhook, Slack event subscription, or channel is needed.
 The site sends Notes directly to Slack's Web API.
 A bot token entered on the settings